 "Easy for him to say," Kirk said with a grin to Chapel.

-She giggled, saw his grin grow bigger.
+She giggled, and his grin grew bigger.
 He had the most beautiful mouth.
-She felt herself drawn into it, leaned forward, missing the beat for the game and felt Kirk's hand land on her chest instead of her palm.
+She felt herself drawn into it and leaned forward, missing the beat for the game and felt Kirk's hand land on her chest instead of her palm.
 He slowly let his hand slide down toward her breast.

 "Oh, the gods love!" someone yelled from the front rows.

-The crowd let loose a sigh of anticipation, the conversation ceased.
+The crowd let loose a sigh of anticipation and all conversation ceased.
 Chapel could feel every eye on her again.